erikmswan/cake-thief/readme.md

 # The cake thief problem

 This is my attempt at solving the cake thief problem.
+(UNFINISHED!)

 https://www.interviewcake.com/question/python/cake-thief